Highly accurate die cast Poké Ball replica collectibles

-This high quality, accurate Poké Ball is the first officially-licensed premium collectible replica for Pokémon fans.
+These high quality, accurate Poké Ball and Master Balls are the first officially-licensed premium collectible replicas for Pokémon fans.

-The Poké Ball’s engineered die cast metal shell has a deeply coloured surface that is sensitive to touch and proximity.
-With its brightly glowing button and lift-to-display illuminated presentation case, this Poké Ball is the long-awaited collectible for Pokémon fans and the start of an exciting Poké Ball collection.
+The Poké Balls’ engineered die cast metal shells are deeply coloured and sensitive to both touch and proximity.
+With brightly glowing buttons and lift-to-display illuminated presentation cases, these Poké Balls are the long-awaited collectibles for Pokémon fans and the beginnings of an exciting Poké Ball collection.

 Lights in the display case automatically illuminate when it is opened, bathing the Poké Ball in a softly swirling glow.
 Adjust the colour of the light using the touch-sensitive name plaque on the front of the case to choose one of seven different hues.

 Quality materials: Display-grade replica with a finely detailed metal shell and a deeply coloured, high-gloss lacquer finish

 Engaging: Beautifully brought to life with touch and proximity sensing